TriumphCoding/Adelphia/Design/CharacterCreationNotes.md

 Hearty: Increase MaxHP by 10%/20%/30% of level

 Cornered Strike: Increase STR, INT, DEX, SKL, SPD, CON, WIS by 10%/20%/30% of your level if you are at less than 50% HP.
+Only increase one at a time.
+You may take this skill multiple times, but it applies to a different stat each time.

 Cornered Intelligence: Increase INT by 10%/20%/30% of your level if you are at less than 50% HP.